qmathe/DistancePicker/README.md

 Distance Picker
 ===============

-Maintainer: Quentin Mathe <quentin.mathe@gmail.com>
-License: MIT License

 DistancePicker is a custom UIKit control to select a distance with a pan gesture.
 It looks like a ruler with multiple distance marks.
-You can use it to set a search radius on a map.
+You can use it to set a search radius.

-For a use case, check [Placeboard](placeboardapp.com)
+For a use case, check [Placeboard](http://www.placeboardapp.com).

 Compatibility
 -------------